Small Trees That Attract Birds for Food, Shelter and Nesting

 Dwarf conifers offer a wide range of colors, shapes and textures, making them a great choice for scaled-down landscapes.
 Color options go beyond your typical shades of green to include yellows and oranges, soothing tones of blue, or variegated needles or scales.

 Certain conifers even change color with the season—whether as contrasting shades of new spring growth, the fall foliage of deciduous conifers like larch, or the interesting plum color that appears with cooler weather on trees like false cypress and many juniper ground covers.
 Showy cone-like flowers on certain species of fir, spruce and pine provide spring color in hues of pink, purple, lavender and red.

-The more diminutive dwarf conifers don’t provide much benefit to birds as shelter, though these ground covers can complement other plants or provide cones for feeding birds.
+The more diminutive varieties don’t provide much shelter for birds, though these ground covers can complement other plants or provide cones for feeding birds.
 The key is to select trees that serve birds, yet still fit the size and style of your landscape.

 For shelter and nesting purposes, select trees with an upright or drooping growth habit.
 If you’re unsure how they’ll grow, check the plant information.
 There also may be clues in the tree’s botanical name.
 Upright cultivars often contain the words Fastigiata or Columnaris, while Pendular means it has drooping branches.

 Small Evergreens for Feeding Birds